-Passion Fit: the culture and accomplishment coaching at Passion Fit we are striving to create is a self sustaining culture of accomplishment.
+At Passion Fit the culture we are striving to create is a self sustaining one of accomplishment.
 Culture is everyone knowing how to behave without being told.
-However, by definition takes time to develop.
+However, this takes time to develop.

 - What do you currently do well?